nickls/co-founder-survey/contributing.md

 Please ensure your pull request adheres to the following guidelines:

 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make sure the additions are useful before submitting.
-That implies it has enough content and every item has a good succinct description.
+That implies it has enough content and is relevant to most founders.
 - Make an individual pull request for each suggestion.
 - Use [title-casing](http://titlecapitalization.com) (AP style).
-- Use the following format: `[List Name](link)`
 - Additions should be added to the bottom of the relevant category.
 - New categories or improvements to the existing categorization are welcome.
 - Check your spelling and grammar.